dabory/end-abango/README.md

-# How to user example of abango client ; End-abango
+# Example of abango service ; Svc-abango

-## Running the server and client.
-This return ask value to be return.
+## Running the server and client

-`$ go run main.go login`
+Notice : Quickstart is noticed in https://github.com/dabory/abango